nissymori/JAX-CORL/README.md

 Training time is average training time for 1000_000 update steps with 1000_000 samples for halfcheetah-medium-expert v2 (little difference between different [D4RL](https://arxiv.org/abs/2004.07219) mujoco environment) over 5 seeds.
 It includes compile time for `jit`.
 The computations were performed using four [GeForce GTX 1080 Ti GPUs](https://versus.com/en/inno3d-ichill-geforce-gtx-1080-ti-x4).

-# Reports with D4RL mujoco
+# Reports for D4RL mujoco

 ### Normalized Score
 Here, we used [D4RL](https://arxiv.org/abs/2004.07219) mujoco control tasks as the benchmark.
 We reported mean and standard deviation of the average normalized of 5 episodes over 5 seeds.